Paddy-93/Navigaze/docs/REFACTORING_COMPLETE.md

-# ✅ Comprehensive Gaze Tester - Refactoring Complete
+# [OK] Comprehensive Gaze Tester - Refactoring Complete

 ## 🔧 What Was Fixed